edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 > Practice when you get home.

 * *When done going over these, slack out the below commands to the students*

+* *Open up the terminal*

+> The terminal is an alternative way to use your computer.

+> Why use it, when you can do everything the way you normally use your computer?

+> Because

+> * it's not easy to see hidden files when clicking through folders

+> * you'll have to use the terminal or git bash to deploy your website to heroku.

+> * You'll have to use the terminal/git bash when installing and running node apps.

+> So we might as well get started now!

 * Run the following commands while having the finder window open to show the files being created